Home

 Today, the graves of Matilda and Charles, along with daughters Mintia, Blanche, Fannie, Jennie and Minnie, are marked with a single large monument.

-Seven Culps buried together in Lancaster's Forest Rose Cemetery, and memorialized on one stone.
+Seven Culps buried together in Lancaster's Forest Rose Cemetery

 Sketches of Circleville and Lancaster from Historical Collections of Ohio (1888) by Henry Howe.